geerlingguy/ansible-role-mysql/README.md

     mysql_apt_repo_version: 5.7

-Use repo.mysql.com to install mysql packages.
+Define this variable to use repo.mysql.com to install mysql packages.
 Used only for Debian based systems.
 Disabled by default.

     mysql_apt_repo_release: "{{ansible_distribution_release}}"